 The programme runs twice a year January-May and July-November.
 It starts with a 2h induction session for all mentees.
-Mentoring comprises 8 x 1h sessions over 16 weeks ending on in November with a formal evaluation.
+Mentoring comprises 8 x 1h sessions over 16 weeks, ending with a formal evaluation.

 Places are allocated by submission deadline -- most urgent need first.
 The content of the sessions will be tailored to your objectives, and will develop as your writing develops towards thesis submission.

 Complementarity: mentoring sessions will not cover English language skills (see ELTC for this), proof reading of the thesis, or research topic-specific discussion.
 The mentor you are matched with will be purposefully outside your subject area in order that the partnership can focus on your writing habits, behaviours and blocks, not your research data or analysis.
 In this way, the programme aims to complement the role of your supervisor and of other specilist support services.